innatelogic/logicsponge/README.md

-# datasponge
+# logicsponge

 This is a meta-package without any actual code.

-The core can be found here: [https://github.com/innatelogic/datasponge-core](https://github.com/innatelogic/datasponge-core)
+The core can be found here: [https://github.com/innatelogic/logicsponge-core](https://github.com/innatelogic/logicsponge-core)